Australia World Cup Fixtures, Squad, Group, Guide - World Soccer

 Australia World Cup Friendlies

-On the 23rd of March Australia will travel to Norway for a friendly, before facing Colombia four days later.
+On the 23rd of March Australia travelled to Norway to lose 4-1, then drew to Colombia four days later.
+A 4-0 victory against the Czech Republic followed and their final game was against Hungary which they won 2-1.

 Australia World Cup Fixtures

-The Socceroos start their World Cup against France on the 16th of June, and then Christian Eriksen Denmark on the 21st and Peru on the 26th.
+The Socceroos start their World Cup against France on the 16th of June, and then Christian Eriksen’s Denmark on the 21st and Peru on the 26th.

 The Coach